DylanLoader/Assorted-Porfolio-Projects/traffic-detection/README.md

 A fun project for detecting and analyzing traffic flow from video using Roboflow's Supervision package and Ultralytics' implementation of YOLOv8.

+Primary goal of this project is to be able to count vehicles passing a user defined threshold and determine number of lane changes.

 ## Project Description

 ![](images/traffic-detection-code-flow.png)